MikeSWang/Triumvirate/docs/source/installation.rst

 .. note::

     The latest release is on the |main|_ branch.
-The default |Makefile|_ (located at the repository diretory root) should work in most build environments, but may need to be modified as appropriate.
+The default |Makefile|_ (located at the repository directory root) should work in most build environments, but may need to be modified as appropriate.